regru/regru-api-perl/README.md

 - __error\_text__

     The short description of error.
-The language depends on option ["lang"](#lang) passed to constructor.
+The language depends on option lang ["new"](#new) passed to constructor.
 May appear only when result of API request finished with error.
 Can be accessed via attribute [error\_text](http://search.cpan.org/perldoc?Regru::API::Response#error\_text).
     See details at [REG.API Common error codes](https://www.reg.com/support/help/API-version2\#std\_error\_codes).